rparini/cxroots/docs/_sources/getting_started.rst.txt

 .. literalinclude:: docex_gettingstarted.py

 For the full list of arguments for the `.roots(f,df)` method see :ref:`Root Finding`.
-The `.roots(f,df)` method returns a :ref:`Root Viewing` object which contains lists of the roots and multiplicites as lists as attributes:
+The `.roots(f,df)` method returns a :ref:`Root Viewing` object which contains lists of the roots and multiplicites as attributes:

 .. literalinclude:: docex_gettingstarted_a.py
 	:lines: 3